cdk-entest/lakeformation-demo/README.md

 policy.attachToRole(role);
 ```

-Fine permission with LakeFormation so that the Glue role can create catalog tables in a database
+Fine permission with LakeFormation so that the Glue role can:
+- Create catalog tables in a database
+- Write data to the table's underlying data location in S3

 ```ts
 const grant = new aws_lakeformation.CfnPrincipalPermissions(